Blackpool, Lancashire

 Revisited

-Marking the sixtieth anniversary of The Sunday Times Magazine 1965 Special Issue on 'The North', Arts Council England (ACE) has provided the major funding for a year-long project in which editorial and documentary photographer Simon Hill HonFRPS will build on the work of John Bulmer FRPS, whose evocative images of the north of England in the 1960s became a cornerstone of British documentary photography.
+Marking the sixtieth anniversary of The Sunday Times Magazine 1965 Special Issue on 'The North', in 2025 Arts Council England (ACE) provided the major funding for a year-long project in which editorial and documentary photographer Simon Hill HonFRPS built on the work of John Bulmer FRPS, whose evocative images of the north of England made in the 1960s have proved to be a cornerstone of British documentary photography.

-Over the course of the ACE project, Simon Hill will visit the 15 northern towns and cities visited by John Bulmer (shown below in CAPITALS) plus an additional 20 that will provide a more complete photo-documentary coverage of the 'The North', while those shown with an asterisk (*) are additional to the ACE project:
+Over the course of the The North Revisited project, Simon visited the 16 northern towns and cities visited by John (shown below in CAPITALS) plus an additional 20 to provide a more complete photo-documentary coverage of the 'The North'.
+During the project additional opportunities were identified and these are shown with an asterisk (*) expanding the total number of locations to around 50:

 Northumberland Ashington